WeirdBeardDev/100-days-of-code/log.md

 # 100 Days Of Code - Log
 **Log Repo:** [WBD 100 Days of Code](https://github.com/WeirdBeardDev/100-days-of-code)

+## Day 10 - 2019.09.01
+**Project:** Dungeon Explorer (codename)

+All commits done to local branch `QuestArea`
+* commit `a2aeb9b` - Fixed Background Processing
+  - Fixed bug so that a quest continues even if it isn't selected
+  - Refactored DisplayQuest to use less Find(...) calls
+  - Update IncomeGoal to make easier to test

 ## Day 9 - 2019.08.31
 **Project:** Dungeon Explorer (codename)